-About The Competition and Consumer Commission of Singapore
+About the Competition and Consumer Commission of Singapore (CCCS)

-The Competition and Consumer Commission of Singapore ("CCCS") is a statutory board of the Ministry of Trade and Industry.
-CCCS administers and enforces the Competition Act (Cap.
-50B) which empowers CCCS to investigate and adjudicate anti-competitive activities, issue directions to stop and/or prevent anti-competitive activities and impose financial penalties.
+CCCS is a statutory board established under the Competition Act (Chapter 50B) on 1 January 2005 to administer and enforce the Act.
+It comes under the purview of the Ministry of Trade and Industry.
+The Act empowers CCCS to investigate alleged anti-competitive activities, determine if such activities infringe the Act and impose suitable remedies, directions and financial penalties.
 CCCS is also the administering agency of the Consumer Protection (Fair Trading) Act (Cap.
-52A) or CPFTA, which protects consumers against unfair trade practices in Singapore.
+52A) which protects consumers against unfair trade practices in Singapore.
 Our mission is to make markets work well to create opportunities and choices for business and consumers in Singapore.